EDIDPasteur/.github/profile/README.md

 # Evolutionary Biology of Infectious Diseases (EDID) Lab 🦠🧬

-Welcome to the Evolutionary Biology of Infectious Diseases (EDID) Lab! 🌟 Our lab is dedicated to understanding the intricate dynamics of infectious diseases through the lens of evolutionary biology.
-By integrating multidisciplinary approaches, we aim to shed light on the mechanisms that drive the evolution and spread of pathogens, and to develop innovative strategies for disease control and prevention.
+Welcome to the Evolutionary Biology of Infectious Diseases (EDID) Lab! 🌟 We are part of the the Computational Biology Departmen at the tInstitut Pasteur in Paris, France.

 ## Research Focus